Teams, tales and tips – a guide to the local game

 There are further accommodation options in nearby picturesque Edzell, connected by the 21 bus.
 The upmarket Glenesk Hotel offers 38 rooms, a pool, gym, sauna and games room, and can lay on tours of nearby whisky distilleries.
 The restaurant is also a local landmark.

-Also in Edzell, the Panmure Arms Hotel has standard en-suite rooms above its popular restaurant, offering breakfast-dinner-and-board rates.
+Also in Edzell, the Panmure Arms Hotel, ‘a haven in the wilderness’, has standard en-suite rooms above its popular restaurant, offering breakfast-dinner-and-board rates.